acob08/hello-world/README.md

 hi! :)

-I am Romeo, i wanted to be a software or Web developer. :)
+I am Romeo, i was training for 3 months in Multi Proccess Management Consulting Services! :)